nesseratious/AR-Navigation/README.md

 Class that represents a single room in the target area.
 It can be literally a room or just a small sub-area.

-Usage: Place in anywhere on the map segment and attach it to this segment.
+Usage: Place it anywhere on the map.
+Use only one instance.

 Public properties: